 A business that does not fall into any of the Phase I categories may still be exempted under the Phase II exemptions if it qualifies as either a "non-listed business" or as a "payroll customer."

-A "non-listed business" is defined as a commercial enterprise to the extent of its domestic operations and only with respect to transactions conducted through its exemptible accounts and that (i) has maintained a transaction account at the exempting bank for at least two months or prior to the passing of two months’ time if the bank undertakes a risk-based analysis of that customer that allows it to form and document a reasonable belief that the customer has a legitimate business purpose for conducting frequent large currency transactions; (ii) frequently79 engages in transactions in currency with the bank in excess of $10,000; and (iii) is incorporated or organized under the laws of the United States or a state, or is registered as and eligible to do business within the United States or a state.
+A "non-listed business" is defined as a commercial enterprise to the extent of its domestic operations and only with respect to transactions conducted through its exemptible accounts and that (i) has maintained a transaction account at the exempting bank for at least two months or prior to the passing of two months' time if the bank undertakes a risk-based analysis of that customer that allows it to form and document a reasonable belief that the customer has a legitimate business purpose for conducting frequent large currency transactions; (ii) frequently88FinCEN has noted that, for purposes of 31 CFR 1020.315(b)(6)(ii): "[Banks] may designate an otherwise eligible customer for Phase II exemption after the customer has within a year conducted five or more reportable cash transactions."
+Refer to 73 Fed.
+Reg.
+74010, 74014 (December 5, 2008). engages in transactions in currency with the bank in excess of $10,000; and (iii) is incorporated or organized under the laws of the United States or a state, or is registered as and eligible to do business within the United States or a state.

-Certain businesses are ineligible for treatment as an exempt non-listed business (31 CFR 103.22(d)(5)(viii)).
+Certain businesses are ineligible for treatment as an exempt non-listed business (31 CFR 1020.315(e)(8)).
 An ineligible business is defined as a business engaged primarily in one or more of the following specified activities:

 - Serving as a financial institution or as agents for a financial institution of any type.